'Honey Direct from the Hive'

 Click to Order Raw Tupelo Honey

-Tupelo honey is produced in the southeastern United States.
+Tupelo honey is produced in the panhandle of FL.
+Tupelo trees grow along the rivers and creeks in the area.
 Tupelo trees have clusters of greenish flowers, which later develop into soft, berrylike fruits.
 In southern Georgia and northwestern Florida, tupelo is a leading honey plant, producing tons of white or extra light amber honey in April and May.
 The honey is a lighter honey with a mild, pleasant flavor.
 It is also called Swamp Gum or Tupelo Gum.
 The Tupelo tree has been designated as being on the “Ark of Taste,” those plants and animals that are endangered and that must be protected.